How-to-Be-an-Excellent-Communicator

 How to Be an Excellent Speaker–The Mechanics of it All

-I’ll tell you something right here and now: nobody was born an amazing speaker.
+Let me tell you something right now: no one is born an incredible speaker.

-Robert Caro said, “…with all the insecurity of a novice, in a voice ‘tensely high-pitched …[JFK] seemed to be just a trifle embarrassed on stage.”
+Renowned historian Robert Caro described JFK’s early speeches this way: “…with all the insecurity of a novice, in a voice ‘tensely high-pitched,’ [he] seemed slightly embarrassed on stage.”

 Being an Excellent Speaker in a Nutshell